QBDev0ps/DevOps-Cloud-projects/Project9.md

 ![change swappiness](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/d8f766f9-d74c-4c78-9f75-e5a580aedded)

 + As shown in the image above, we are able to confirm that swappiness has been changed to 10.
-We also verify that our whole **SWAP** setup is enable by running the commands below:
+We also verify that our whole **SWAP** setup is enabled by running the commands below:

 ```
 $ cat /proc/swaps